ClickCease Spring Tree Care: Top 5 SF Tips - Arborist Now

 Clear Debris

 Rake away dead leaves, sticks, and other debris from the area surrounding the tree.
-Clearing a three to four-foot radius around the base of the tree creates a clean space for mulching and other maintenance tasks.
+Clearing a three-to-four-foot radius around the base of the tree creates a clean space for mulching and other maintenance tasks.
 Removing debris not only enhances the aesthetic appeal of your landscape but also reduces the risk of mold, fungus, and pest infestations.

 Additional Information: Proper cleaning is the first line of defense against pests, diseases, and environmental stressors.
 By investing time in thorough cleaning, you create an optimal growing environment for your trees, setting the stage for a season of vibrant growth and vitality.